deckgo/deckdeckgo/docs/docs/edit/app-edit-fonts/app-edit-fonts.md

 # Fonts

-As any web application, the fonts of your presentation could be easily styled, but [DeckDeckGo] goes one step further by downloading and installing **automatically** any [Google Fonts](https://fonts.google.com) you would like to use during the setup process (if you are using the starter kit).
+According the window or container height in which the deck is provided, [DeckDeckGo] will calculate a responsive base font size for the presentation.

+If you wish to overwrite this automatic setting, you can provide a custom size by applying a CSS4 variable `--slide-font-size` on the main `<deckgo-deck/>` element.

-## Using automatically any Google Fonts
+## Google Fonts

-After you have kick-started your presentation running `npm init deckdeckgo` in a terminal and provided the information as described in the [Getting started](https://docs.deckdeckgo.com/docs/introduction) chapter, the [DeckDeckGo] CLI will ask you if you are looking to use Google Fonts, and subsequently will try gathering more information of the required font.
+While using the developer kit, the [DeckDeckGo] CLI will prompt you about the optional use of [Google Fonts](https://fonts.google.com), and subsequently will try gathering more information of the required font.

-Once all the information is accumulated, it will automatically download the fonts, add them to your presentation and even update the settings in the CSS stylesheets for you.
+Once all the information accumulated, it will automatically download the fonts, add them to your presentation and even update the settings in the CSS stylesheets for you.

 ## Example